Go Your Own Way: Critical reception

 "Go Your Own Way" was ranked number 120 by Rolling Stone magazine on their list of 500 greatest songs of all time in 2010, and re-ranked number 401 in 2021.
 It is on the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list.
 Rolling Stone also ranked it No. 1 on its list of Fleetwood Mac's 50 Greatest Songs.
 In 2012, "Go Your Own Way" was listed by music magazine NME in 33rd place on its list of "50 Most Explosive Choruses."
+The Guardian and Paste ranked the song number two and number eight, respectively, on their lists of the 30 greatest Fleetwood Mac songs.

 "Go Your Own Way" was nominated for the Grammy Award for Best Vocal Arrangement in 1978, but lost to "New Kid in Town" by the Eagles.